Blood in the Urine

 What causes blood in the urine?

 Most of the causes of blood in the urine are not serious.
-For example, heavy exercise may cause blood in the urine, which often goes away in a day.
+For example, heavy exercise may cause blood in the urine.
+This often goes away in a day.

 Other, more serious causes include: